 The Identity Manager Catalog Administrator allows you to map business roles with IT roles.
-For more information, see the NetlQ Identity Manager Catalog Administrator User Guide.
+For more information, see Role and Resource Administration in the NetlQ Identity Manager - Administrator's Guide to the Identity Applications.

 Enable role mapping: Select Yes to make this driver visible to the Catalog Administrator.